marccarre/jquery-timepckr/README.md

 jquery-timepckr
 ===============

-A simple and intuitive jQuery time picker.
+A simple, intuitive and effective jQuery time picker:
+- Smartphones friendly: lightweight and easy to use with touch screens.
+- Easy to integrate in your project (unlike other existing ones...).
+- Easy to customize: clean/simple source code.
+- Easy to apply your jQuery/custom theme.